 • If the Police believe that the remains are from a recently deceased person the site will become a crime scene.

-Aboriginal origin
+Skeletal remains - Aboriginal origin

-• The Environment Manager, in consultation with the archaeologist/forensic anthropologist, OEH and Aboriginal stakeholders will determine the course of action for managing the remains.
+• GTPL, in consultation with the archaeologist/forensic anthropologist, OEH and Aboriginal stakeholders will determine the course of action for managing the remains.